-As the interest in good coffee grows, so do different ways of brewing it and the appearance of independent coffee shops, where coffee connoisseurs can try the latest flavors and roasts from around the world.
+As the interest in good coffee grows, so do the different ways of brewing it and the appearance of independent coffee shops, where coffee connoisseurs can try the latest flavors and roasts from around the world.
 Professional coffee tasters are called cuppers; according to them, the perfect cup of coffee depends on its body, acidity, aroma, and flavor.
+This is all determined by the bean, the roast, and the brew of the coffee. cuppers; according to them, the perfect cup of coffee depends on its body, acidity, aroma, and flavor.
 This is all determined by the bean, the roast, and the brew of the coffee.

 According to the Coffee Association of Canada, 71% of Canadians drink coffee, whereas 63% drink tap water and 48% drink tea.

-In both countries, the popularity of coffee grows among older generations, with 18-24yr olds being the least likely surveyed group to drink coffee.
+In both countries, the popularity of coffee grows among older generations, with 18-24yr old being the least likely surveyed group to drink coffee.

 What to do on National Coffee Day

-The good news for coffee drinkers is that many coffee shops and restaurants have offers for free coffees or discounted coffees on National Coffee Day.
-Whether you prefer to get yours to-go or you like to sit down and calmly enjoy your coffee, make sure to visit your favorite place to take advantage of the offers.
+The good news for coffee drinkers is that many coffee shops and restaurants have offers free coffee or discounted coffee on National Coffee Day.
+Whether you prefer to get yours to go or you like to sit down and calmly enjoy your coffee, make sure to visit your favorite place to take advantage of the offers.

-If you are trying to get more into coffee and try different roasts and brews, see if there are any coffee tasting or cupping events in coffee shops near you and attend them.
-This would also be a great way to know people that are also interested in coffee.
+If you are trying to get more into coffee and try different roasts and brews, see if there are any coffee-tasting or cupping events in coffee shops near you and attend them.
+This would also be a great way to know people who are also interested in coffee.